 We may want to list the content of ISO image and check if the content we are looking for exists.
 Libcdio-utils is a package that provides a tool named iso-info where we will use to list ISO image content.
 We can install libcdio-utils like below.

 $ sudo apt-get install libcdio-utils -y

-Syntax of the isoinfo is like below.
+The syntax of the isoinfo command is like below.

 $ isoinfo [OPTIOMS] -i FILENAME

-At this stage we will use memtest86+.iso file which is by default provided from Ubuntu, Debian to use boot operations.
+At this stage, we will use memtest86+.iso file which is by default provided from Ubuntu, Debian to use boot operations.

 $ isoinfo -l -i /usr/lib/memtest86+/memtest86+.iso

 isoinfo list files and directories like ls -Rl command.
 Say we want to get /README.TXT file.